 Gary LaBarbera has served since 2009 as president of the Building and Construction Trades Council of Greater New York, an organization comprising local affiliates of 15 national and international unions representing 100,000 working men and women in New York City.

-Within weeks of assuming this position, Mr. LaBarbera embarked on ambitious negotiations for project labor agreements to provide labor cost savings to advance major public and private projects at risk of stalling due to the economic recession.
+Within weeks of assuming this position, Mr. LaBarbera embarked on ambitious negotiations for project labor agreements (PLA) to provide labor cost savings to advance major public and private projects at risk of stalling due to the economic recession.

-Mr. LaBarbera is currently a vice president of the New York City Central Labor Council and a vice president of the New York State AFL-CIO and a vice chairman of the New York Building Congress.
+Mr. LaBarbera is currently a vice president of the New York City Central Labor Council, a vice president of the New York State AFL-CIO and a vice chairman of the New York Building Congress.
 He serves on the New York City Regional Economic Development Council and the Exploited Worker Task Force as an appointee of Governor Andrew Cuomo.